Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Yes, with the exception being if hardwired smoke alarms were required under a certificate of occupancy requirement or a previous construction project that required hardwired smoke alarms.
+Yes, they have to be 10 year battery type, with the exception being if hardwired smoke alarms were required under a certificate of occupancy requirement or a previous construction project that required hardwired smoke alarms.

 Yes, all businesses are required to register with the exception of businesses exempted by NJAC 5:70-2.4 and NJAC 5:70-2.7.

 Learn how to request public records by visiting our Vital Records page.